reactjs/react.dev/src/content/reference/react/useReducer.md

 }
 ```

-This is because [states behaves like a snapshot.](/learn/state-as-a-snapshot) Updating state requests another render with the new state value, but does not affect the `state` JavaScript variable in your already-running event handler.
+This is because [states behaves like a snapshot.](/learn/state-as-a-snapshot) Updating State requests another render with the new State value, but does not affect the `state` JavaScript variable in your already-running event handler.

-If you need to guess the next state value, you can calculate it manually by calling the reducer yourself:
+If you need to guess the next State value, you can calculate it manually by calling the reducer yourself:

 ```js
 const action = { type: 'incremented_age' };